 Intramembranous ossification is a process that forms flat bones such as the skull and the clavicle, through the remodelling of mesenchymal connective tissue.

 Intramembranous ossification begins in-utero and continues into adolescence.
-So, at birth, the skull and clavicles are not completely ossified and the cranial sutures (junctions between the skull bones) are not closed.
+At birth, the skull and clavicles are not completely ossified and the cranial sutures (junctions between the skull bones) are not closed.
 This is important because it allows the skull and shoulders to deform during the passage through the birth canal.

 Mesenchymal connective tissue is found mostly during embryonic development and develops into the tissues of the lymphatic, circulatory and musculoskeletal systems.